 - New Zealand Gay Rugby Team – You can’t really experience New Zealand without going to a rugby game and luckily the New Zealand Falcons rugby team, Auckland’s only gay and inclusive rugby team is always looking for supporters!
 Check their Facebook page for upcoming events and head along to cheer them on, plus you never know who you will meet on-or-off the sidelines.

 - Giapo – An Auckland institution, Giapo is a modern ice cream parlor serving adventurous and innovative gelato with an unconventional twist.
 In a crowded space, Giapo stands out internationally by creating an immersive encounter that focuses on how you experience ice-cream.
 Our favorites?
-Well, they are always experimenting at Giapo, but their Tamarillo, Pineapple, Bitters, Macadamia and Bee Pollen creation was fabulously delicious, and the Collussus Squid work of art is truly inspired and Instagram-worthy.
-A must do in New Zealand because their ice cream are out of this world!
+Well, they are always experimenting at Giapo, but their Tamarillo, Pineapple, Bitters, Macadamia, and Bee Pollen creation was fabulously delicious, and the Collussus Squid work of art is truly inspired and Instagram-worthy.
+A must do in New Zealand because their ice cream is out of this world!

 - The Sky Tower – A 328 meters tower has been an icon of Auckland’s skyline for 20 years and is still the tallest freestanding structure in the Southern Hemisphere.
 Choose a sunny day and head up to its giddy heights to take in some of the best views of Auckland, and find some of New Zealand’s best dining at the Sugar Club or any of the incredible eateries around this casino mega-complex.
 Sure, it’s no Las Vegas but we love how they light it up in different colors during the year to mark various events – Including rainbow colors for Auckland’s Pride week.

 - Garnet Station – Pay a visit to this fabulous little cafe/queer space flying the rainbow flag high in the sky.
 Serving wood-fired pizza Wednesday to Sunday with a fun wine list and NZ craft beer – through their weekend brunch is also worth pulling yourself out of bed for.
-They also have very funky vibes, friendly staff and a community theatre.
+They also have very funky vibes, friendly staff, and a community theatre.

 - New Zealand Maritime Museum – NZ is a sea-faring nation at heart and this world-class museum explores this relationship with exhibits and replica ships, of both Polynesian voyagers and later European conquests.
 Perfectly located on the Auckland waterfront.